 Pull Request Clone Strategy

-When a build is triggered by a pull request, this setting determines the branch to use for the artifact after the build process clones the repo.
+When a build is triggered by a pull request, this setting determines the branch to use for the artifact after the repo is cloned.

-If Merge Commit (the default) is selected, the Pipeline tries to merge the Pull Request branch with the target branch before building the artifact.
-This guarantees that the artifact includes all commits in both the Pull Request and the target branch.
-The trade-off is that this can take more time and result in build failures: if the merge fails, the build fails.
+If this is set to Merge Commit (which is the default setting), the pipeline tries to merge the pull request branch with the target branch before building the artifact.
+This guarantees that the artifact includes all commits in both the pull request and the target branch.
+The disadvantage is that this can take more time and result in build failures: If the merge fails, then the build fails.

-If Source Branch is selected, the Pipeline builds the artifact from the latest commit in the Pull Request branch.
-This can be faster and less likely to result in build failures.
-However, it might not include some commits in the target branch.
+If this is set to Source Branch, the pipeline builds the artifact from the latest commit in the pull request branch.
+This can be faster and less likely to result in build failures; however, it might not include some commits in the target branch.

 Set Container Resources

-Maximum resource limits for containers that clone the codebase at runtime:
+Set maximum resource limits for the containers that clone the codebase at runtime:

-- Limit CPU: Maximum number of cores that the container can use.
-CPU resource limits are measured in CPU units.
-You can specify a fraction as well: 0.1 is equivalent to 100m, or 100 millicpu.
-Default is 400m.
+- Limit CPU: The maximum number of cores that the container can use.
+CPU limits are measured in CPU units.
+Fractional requests are allowed; for example, you can specify one hundred millicpu as

-If cloning your Codebase takes more time than expected, try these configurations for cloning your codebase:
+If cloning your codebase takes more time than expected, try setting Limit Memory to